pirateking92/pirateking92/README.md

 **Guest English Teacher** _(September 2015 - Feb 2017)_

+## 🏆 Achievements

+### Harmony Hackathon

+_London, UK_

+- Placed first by implementing multilingual support (Italian, German, Spanish, French) to an existing codebase for a research application that vectorizes the similarity between items in mental health questionnaires

 ## 📚 Education & Other

 - **University of York:** MA Applied Linguistics for Language Teaching _(2020)_